jigx-com/jigx-docs/docs/Building Apps with Jigx/Logic/Expressions.md

 **Call the JavaScript function in an expression**

-- In a jig, where you configure an expression, use IntelliSense to surface the defined functions from the script/expression js files. &#x20;
+- In a jig, where you configure an expression, use IntelliSense to surface the defined functions from the script/expression js files.
 - IntelliSense provides the javascript language options for selection starting with the  `=$` shortcut followed by the JavaScript file name and then the function name, such as `=$functionFileName.functionName`, for example, `=$jsfunctions.helloWorld()`.

 ### Considerations

 - One or more functions can be defined in a single JavaScript file.
 This caters for the exporting of files.
-- Multiple JavaScript files can be added under the script > expression folder.&#x20;
+- Multiple JavaScript files can be added under the script > expression folder.
 - In an expression, you can have functions inside functions, see [tax calculation]() for an example.
 - JavaScript files are recognized throughout the solution and can by reused in multiple jigs.
 - JavaScript functions are not a replacement for JSONata expressions.
 Each has its purpose; combining the two will empower you while creating apps.
 In certain instances, JSONata is inline and can be quicker and easier than using a JavaScript function, such as concatenating first and last names.
 - JavaScript functions can be used instead of regex expressions used for validation.
-For example, JavaScript functions can be used to format a phone number rather than regex to validate if it is in the correct format.&#x20;
+For example, JavaScript functions can be used to format a phone number rather than regex to validate if it is in the correct format.
 - Use *F12* to navigate from an expression to the JavaScript function script file.
-See [Go to Definition](<./../Jigx Builder _code editor_/Editor.md>).&#x20;
+See [Go to Definition](<./../Jigx Builder _code editor_/Editor.md>).
 - From the script file use *shift + F12* or right-click and select [Go to References](<./../Jigx Builder _code editor_/Editor.md>) to see where all the script file is used in expressions.

 ## JSONata and Regular expressions